 Crazy Go Nuts had a walnut bar.
 They also had walnut milk samples.
-The High Choctane flavor was by favorite (cocoa + expresso).
+The High Choctane flavor was my favorite (cocoa + expresso).

-I was surprise by the creativity of the guys from Goat and Kettle.
+I was surprised by the creativity of the guys from Goat and Kettle.
 Their jewelry is made mainly from antique keys.

 Janie XY had adorable hand-made toys.

 The samples from T-WE (tea) and Secret Squirrel (coffee) were really good.